Phoenix Premises Liability Lawyer

 • Government Entities – If the injuries happened on government property, such as a park or government building, it’s possible that the government agency responsible could be held liable.

-The central element of a premises liability case is that negligence on the part of the defendant must be demonstrated.
-This means showing it was their actions or inaction that was directly responsible for the injuries that were suffered.
+The central element of any premises liability case is that negligence on the part of the defendant must be demonstrated.
+This means showing how their actions or inaction directly caused the injuries you suffered.

 If You’ve Got a Premises Liability Issue, We Can Help You Get the Compensation You Deserve

-If someone is invited onto a property, whether as a guest, for commercial purposes, or for some other reason, it’s the responsibility of those involved with that property to ensure that it is safe and well-maintained for visitors.
+If someone is invited onto a property in Phoenix, whether as a guest, for commercial purposes, or for some other reason, it’s the responsibility of those involved with that property to ensure that it is safe and well-maintained for visitors.
 Sometimes, though, there is an issue that leads to an accident and an injury.

 These injuries may be minor, but serious issues can occur.
 Some of the injuries can result in significant costs, both medical and less tangible.
 Whoever was responsible for keeping the property in safe, working order is also responsible for compensating those who were injured by their failure to perform the necessary upkeep.